matthewovan/vscode-settings/README.md

 ## What does it all do?
 The .devcontainer.jason launches any project in a docker container, whose image you specify.
 The rest enables clang-tidy, clang-format, IntelliSense, and debugging settings in VSCode.

+## How do I use it?
+Just add this package to the repository your project lives in, and it should work fine.

 ## Useful commands

 clang-format -i *{your filetype} // in-place formats all files with the designated filetype in your repo